MohammadKatif/Cryptocurrency-price-prediction-model/README.md

 Features= Open, High, Low, Close, Days, Week, Month Prediction target= Open, High, Low, Close, Days, Week, Month
 #### Results:
-If I add these three additional columns into my data and don't do any changes to the code then the training loss increases from 0.000495 to 0.002075 on 300th epoch.
+If I add these three additional columns into my data and don't do any changes to the code then the training loss increases from 0.000495 to 0.003328 on 300th epoch.
+Even after increasing the number of epochs to 500 and the size of hidden layers propotional to the input size there were no improvements in the model's accuracy to notice.
 #### Reasons:
 The error can increase because unlike before this time the model has to predict 3 more additional values (daysofweek, weekofmonth, monthofyear) each time when it is trained or evaluated.